 WHERE OLD AND NEW COLLIDE

 Western Spirit: Scottsdale’s Museum of the West is one place where history and contemporary art meet to tell a story.
 A Smithsonian Affiliate, the museum houses permanent collections that help tell the story of the American West.
-Rotating exhibits, like Maynard Dixon's American West, feature works from contemporary artists to help blend the present with the past.
+Rotating exhibits feature works from contemporary artists to help blend the present with the past.
+Artists like Andy Warhol and Maynard Dixon have historically been on display during the museum's regularly rotated exhibitions.